 When trying to set a new password for a user:

 The system received an error from the “MySQL” database “mysql”: 1356

 (View 'mysql.user' references invalid table(s) or column(s) or function(s)

 or definer/invoker of view lack rights to use them)

 The system received an error from the “MySQL” database “mysql”: ER_PARSE_ERROR

 (You have an error in your SQL syntax; check the manual that corresponds to your

 MariaDB server version for the right syntax to use near '; /* passwduser */' at line 1)

-As explained in a similar article, MySQL Governor allows upgrades to unsupported versions of MariaDB, If it's too late and you have already upgraded past 10.3, there is no downgrade path.
-Neither cPanel, CloudLinux nor even the MariaDB developers support a downgrade.
-You will need to make backups of all databases, completely remove MariaDB 10.4 or 10.5 and install MariaDB 10.3 and then restore your databases.
-You may even need to rely on previous backups that you took before the upgrade to 10.4 or 10.5.
+Please note there is no downgrade path.
+Neither cPanel, CloudLinux, nor even the MariaDB developers support a downgrade.
+You will need to make backups of all databases, completely remove MariaDB 10.4, install MariaDB 10.3 and then restore your databases.
+You may even need to rely on previous backups that you took before the upgrade to 10.4.